What is a POS System? How does it Work?

 As the technology evolved, POS became more sophisticated and more digitized.
 The system became computerized and cloud-based.
 Still many merchants prefer simple POS systems, it can not be denied that many others are getting comfortable using new and evolved POS systems.

 Retail Business Payment Collection Thanks to the digital India initiative and demonetization, digital payments are witnessing thriving growth....

 Traditional POS vs. Web-based POS

 Traditional POS or Point Of Sale is mostly a self-contained system.
 The software sometimes is included in the package, sometimes made by specific requests.
-It generally has license fees, needs to be installed on the system and updated regularly.
+It generally has license fees and needs to be installed on the system and updated regularly.

-The main disadvantage of a traditional POS is, it won’t integrate with other software that easily.
+The main disadvantage of a traditional POS is, that it won’t integrate with other software that easily.

 But there is a catch, using web-based POS comes with an exception, which is you don’t necessarily require POS hardware to operate web-based POS and you can sync inventory and accounts between online and offline stores.

 Web-based POS comes in a compact form that can be carried anywhere.
 This opened up an opportunity to integrate POS with the mobile, making web-based POS machines evolve into Mobile POS or EPOS.